As a story-teller, Hemingway believed in leaving a lot unsaid. He was the proponent of the ‘iceberg theory.’

 The second story, called Untitled Milan Story is about a wounded soldier recuperating in an American hospital in Milan, Italy.

 Here we find one of the earliest usages of the iceberg theory.
-The soldier who had lost his legs and his left arm in action grabs a bottle of bi-chloride and hides it under covers while the nurse is away is the only indication of his intention to commit suicide.
+The soldier who had lost his legs and his left arm in action grabs a bottle of bi-chloride and hides it under covers while the nurse is away obliquely refers to his intention to commit suicide.

 Up In Michigan

-The first story of the second part of the collection, “Up in Michigan,” is about the loss of virginity of a young girl and the attendant fears.
+The first story of the second part of the collection, “Up in Michigan,” is about the loss of virginity of a young girl and the attendant fears she experiences.

 There are five different early drafts and notes about the story included in this collection.
 In one of the drafts the characters names are different, from Liz and Jim to Mary and Fred.

 A Very Short Story